 Debunking Teal Sapphires – Part Two: Origins

-Category 1: Principal Sources (Ethically Sourced Teal Sapphires)
+Category 1: Principal Sources (Ethically Sourced Teal and Parti Sapphires)

 There are several sources of teal sapphires around the globe that follow ethical mining practices, with the most popular ones being Montana and Australia.